macsimbodnar/emu/README.md

 ### Now

 * Replace tmp_buff uint16_t with tmp_h and tmp_l uint8_t
+* Rewrite all casts from C style to static_cast C++ like
 * Fix the Immediate addressing
 * Test BRK instruction
 * Test the Queue Class
+* Check the timing of the composed illegal opcodes
 * Implement decimal mode
 * Make processor cycle precise (each clock tick should change the inner status of the processor like in this [simulator](http://www.visual6502.org/JSSim/index.html))
 * Check if the opcode table is correct in terms of cycles